How to Use Impact Levels to Drive Donations

 Use whatever imagery works best for your organization.
 In some cases, illustrations work well, in other you may want to feature real-life images.
 Whatever you decide on, make sure impact levels are descriptive, outcome-driven, and tie into your campaign’s overarching story.

-Login to Classy to design your next Crowdfunding campaign’s impact levels.
+Login to Classy to design your next new Fundraising Suite campaign’s impact levels.